aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/web-streaming/README.md

 curl -N --http2 -H "Accept:text/event-stream" -v "https://web.example.aklivity.io:7143/streams/<your path>"
 ```

-Note that `your path` defaults to the exposed kafka topic in your conifg.
+Note that `your path` defaults to the exposed Kafka topic in your config.

 In another terminal, use `curl` to POST and notice the data arriving on your SSE stream.